nuxeo/nuxeo/nuxeo-distribution/nuxeo-distribution-cap-gatling-tests/README.md

 # Nuxeo Gatling bench

+# Overview

+This module provides [Gatling](http://gatling.io/) bench scripts and make it easy to create new one.

+The documents are feeded from Redis (see section below), bench users from a CSV file.

+The Nuxeo instance is first setup using a simulation (aka scenario) that creates a sandbox workspace and users.

+The next step is to create documents using the Nuxeo Rest API.
+The folder layout is created first then the leaf documents.

+Once documents are loaded, simulation that update documents or navigate using the JSF UI can be run.

 # Requirement

-- A running Nuxeo server instance
 - A Redis server (>= 2.4.14 for the `--pipe` support) by default expect to run on `localhost:6379`
-- Setup an existing administrator account in the file: `src/test/resources/data/admins.csv`
-- Setup a list of users that will be created as members and used in the bench: `src/test/resources/data/users.csv` default file contains 500 users.
-- Increase vcs and db pool size accordingly to the concurrent requests expected (in `nuxeo.conf`: `nuxeo.*
-.max-pool-size`)

-# Overview

-Gatling is used to execute simulations (aka scenario).

-The Setup simulation creates a bench workspace and users taken from a CSV file.

-Then there are simulations to create documents using the Nuxeo Rest API.
-Documents are served by a Redis server.
-The folder layout is created first then the leaf documents.

-It is easy to inject documents into Redis using provided script and open data or by creating custom script.

-Once documents are loaded, simulation of UI (JSF) navigation can be run, it is possible to mix navigation with document update.
+- The data injection must be done on unix

 # Injecting documents into Redis

-## From open data

-There a few sample provided
+The goal is to do the document pre processing using custom script, so Gatling has ready to use data serverd quickly by Redis, it also enable to use multiple Gatling instance.

+## Data injectors

-### Tree dataset
+### Default "Trees" dataset

-The dataset is taken from the "Mairie de Paris" and contains the [list of tree in the Paris area](http://opendata.paris.fr/explore/dataset/les-arbres/?tab=metas)
+The dataset is taken from the "Mairie de Paris" and contains the [list of trees in the Paris area](http://opendata.paris.fr/explore/dataset/les-arbres/?tab=metas)

+This data will be download and injected automatically when using the default maven integration-test phase.

-To download the file (12MB, 90k docs) and inject the content into redis:
+You can also run the script by hand, this will download the file (12MB, 90k docs) and inject the content into redis:

-    python inject-arbre.py | redis-cli --pipe
+    python ./scripts/inject-arbre.py | redis-cli --pipe

-See `python inject-arbre.py --help` for more information, note that the file can be processed much faster using GNU parallel:
+See `python inject-arbre.py --help` for more information.

-    cat ~/data/les-arbres.csv | parallel --pipe --block 2M python ./inject-arbres.py | redis-cli --pipe

 ### library dataset